Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Field: Near-field Transceivers

 For hybrid-field channels that include both near- and far-field components, channel estimation generally is more challenging due to the coupling among the near- and far-field channel paths.
 To tackle this issue, \cite{wei2021channel} proposed to leverage OMP techniques to estimate the hybrid-field channel, while \cite{hu2022hybrid} derived an efficient algorithm with low channel estimation overhead using the support detection orthogonal matching pursuit (SD-OMP) algorithm.
 However, these methods require prior information on the number of far-field and near-field channel paths, which may not be available in practice.
 This issue was addressed in \cite{yang2023practical}, which presented an efficient method for finding the number of far-field and near-field channel paths before employing the hybrid OMP method.
 For wide-band hybrid-field channels, \cite{tarboush2024cross} proposed a reduced dictionary method to determine the appropriate channel model for each user, followed by a cross-field channel estimation algorithm for XL-MIMO THz systems.
 The authors of \cite{chen2021hybrid,yu2023adaptive} employed fixed point networks to estimate the near-field channel parameters.

-To account for near-field spatial non-stationarity, VR-aware channel estimation methods have also been recently proposed for XL-MIMO systems \cite{han2020deep}, \cite{tian2023low}, \cite{han2020channel}, \cite{liu2023location, iimori2022joint, iimori2022grant}.
-For deterministic channel models, \cite{han2020channel} and \cite{tian2023low} introduced the VRs of subarrays to characterize the non-stationary nature of XL-MIMO channels.
-For example, in \cite{han2020channel}, subarray-wise and scatterer-wise channel estimation schemes were developed for estimating the spatially non-stationary XL-MIMO channel.
+{To account for near-field spatial non-stationarity, VR-aware channel estimation methods have also been recently proposed for XL-MIMO systems \cite{han2020deep}, \cite{tian2023low}, \cite{han2020channel}, \cite{liu2023location, iimori2022joint, iimori2022grant}.} For example, in \cite{han2020channel}, subarray-wise and scatterer-wise channel estimation schemes were developed for estimating the spatially non-stationary XL-MIMO channel.
 In the subarray-wise method, the visible scatterers for each subarray can be posited based on a refined OMP algorithm.
 The scatterer-wise method utilizes the array gain to localize the scatterer while simultaneously determining its mapping to the subarrays.
 In \cite{tian2023low}, the authors proposed a low-overhead channel reconstruction scheme that is able to simultaneously locate the user and identify its VR.
 A model-driven DL-based downlink channel reconstruction scheme was proposed in \cite{han2020deep} using a powerful neural network referred to as ``You Only Look Once'' to detect the angles and delays of the channel paths and identify the VRs of the scatterers.
 In \cite{liu2023location}, the authors established a VR model for XL-MIMO systems that relates a user's VR to its location given the VR information of other users.
 In addition, \cite{iimori2022grant,iimori2022joint} studied channel estimation methods for stochastic models with VR.
 In \cite{iimori2022grant}, a novel bilinear inference-based joint activity and channel estimation (JACE) algorithm was proposed to jointly estimate the associated channel coefficients, user activity patterns and VR.
 In \cite{iimori2022joint}, the authors further proposed an iterative JACE algorithm and utilized an EM-based auto-parameterization method to estimate instantaneous sub-array activity factors, which can enhance the practicality of the proposed algorithm.

 In Table \ref{table:1}, we summarize the design issues for near-field communications along with solutions developed to date.